aravind-sadharani/chandraveena/src/blog/r16-bilaskhani-todi/index.md

 In my understanding, what could have possibly happened is the following.
 Bilas Khan was definitely a very acclaimed musician, and it is possible that on his father's death, he did sing a very moving Todi.
 As a mark of honour to his singing, the Raga started to be called Bilaskhani Todi.

-This scale is one of the *desya* ragas mentioned in Southern India literature, and has always been just called Todi.
+This scale is one of the *desya* ragas mentioned in Southern India literature of 17th century, and has always been just called Todi.
 The melakarta name for nomenclature purposes is called Hanumatodi.

 In this session, I perform a Pallavi in Raga Bilaskhani Todi.
 I am privileged to be accompanied by Pandit Sanjay Agle for this session.
 Sanjay Agle is a master Pakhawaj player coming from a family and tradition of Pakhawaj players.
 His grandfather Ambadas Agle was a legendary pakhawaj player.
 Sanjay Agle learnt from his father Kalidas Agle, and another renowned pakhawaj player Swami Pagaldas.
 His sister Chitrangana is also a very well known Pakhawaj player.